Joonsey/udpeasy/readme.md

 	EVENT = 3
 ```

-Would also advocate for making a enum for formating the payloads.
-This asbtraction will simplify packing, and unpacking on both ends.
+Would also advocate for making an enum for formating the payloads.
+This abstraction will simplify packing, and unpacking on both ends.

 ```python
 import struct